 This includes weekly in-home visits with a Home Visitor, who works with each family on child development activities and helps meet social services needs.
 There are socializations twice a month at the Mount Pleasant location for Home-Based families to meet and learn with other families.

 Head Start (HS) & Early Head Start (EHS)

 Financial assistance for families at poverty level who qualify.
-Center-Based and Home-Based options available for ages 0-3.
+Center-Based options available for ages 0 – 5.
+Home-Based options available for ages 0-3.